xsuite/xsuite/docs/dev_guide_xtbe_prebuilt_kernels.rst

     }),

 ``classes``
     Beam element classes compiled into the tracker kernel switch.
-Xsuite classifies these with ``issubclass(..., xt.BeamElement)``; non-beam-element
-    entries are compiled as extra classes.

 ``extra_classes``
     Xobjects classes that are not line elements for this configuration, but